nickpeck/composerstoolkitv2/README.md

 ### Transformations

-We can chain together multiple transformational operations to a sequence.
-Skillful application of multiple transformations can be very effect towards creating more complex forms from simple, repetitive source material
+We can chain together multiple transformational operations onto a sequence.
+Skillful application of multiple transformations can be very effect towards creating more complex, engaging forms from simple, repetitive source material:

 ~~~
 melody = Sequence.from_generator(